chucktomasi/e-ink-planners/README.md

 ## Device support

-The PDFs provided here include clickable links for easy navigtion through the months and days of the year.
+The PDFs provided here include clickable links for easy navigation through the months and days of the year.
 These have been tested on the following devices:

 * reMarkable2
 * Boox Note Air 2